SomuSysAdmin/Notes/CCNA_RS/CommandRef/cmd.md

 10.1.1.1            192.0.2.101
 10.1.1.2            192.0.2.102
 ```
-The non-publicly routable and inside IP addresses here are called **Inside Local addresses** because they're inside out network and the publicly routable and inside addresses are called **Inside Global IP** addresses, because even though they're inside our network, they're publicly routable, i.e., global addresses.
+The non-publicly routable and inside IP addresses here are called **Inside Local addresses** because they're inside our network and the publicly routable and inside addresses are called **Inside Global IP** addresses, because even though they're inside our network, they're publicly routable, i.e., global addresses.

 It's also possible to have _Outside local_ addresses, but that's not commonly used and requires DNS modifications.

 ## Port Address Translation (PAT)
 Many times, especially on home networks, the users don't have the luxury of multiple static global IP addresses.
 In such cases, the router WAN interface on the router gets the global IP and can also map specific ports to internal local IP addresses to have the data flow to multiple devices using a single external global IP.
 The PAT enabled router does this by paying attention to the port numbers on the router to which the internal devices communicate.
-Thus multiple internal IP addresses share a single pulicly routable IP address.
+Thus multiple internal IP addresses share a single publicly routable IP address.

 The combination of an IP address and a port number is called a **socket**.
 Thus, even though the IP address might not be unique while the data flows from the external server, the destination socket is always unique.
 The edge router will still use the same external IP to send data for multiple internal device, but will use unique port numbers to differentiate them, thus creating unique sockets for each for the server(s) to respond to.
 The Port Address Translation table will look like: